awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 JSONPath is a standardized way to query elements of a JSON object\.
 JSONPath uses path expressions to navigate elements, nested elements, and arrays in a JSON document\.
 For more information about JSON, see [Introducing JSON](http://www.json.org/)\.

-### Referencing Attributes from a Check Contact Attributes Block<a name="check-contact-attrib-block"></a>
+### Checking Attribute Values in a Check Contact Attributes Block<a name="check-contact-attrib-block"></a>

+When you include a **Check contact attributes** block in a contact flow, it checks the value of the attribute you specify\.
+You then add a condition to compare the value of the attribute to, such as "greater than" or "contains\."
+For each condition you add, an output branch is added to the block\.
+You can then route the contact based on the conditions by connecting the output branch for the condition to the next block in the contact flow\.
+For example, you can check the current number of calls in a queue, then route the call to the queue if active calls is less than 5, or route the call to another different queue if the number of active calls is more than 5\.
+You can use whichever metrics or attributes you want to make routing decisions as appropriate for your needs\.
+The following procedure describes how to check for the number of contacts in a queue and then route the call to a queue that has less than 5 active contacts in it\.

+### Using a Check contact attributes block to route a call to a queue

+1. In Amazon Connect, choose **Routing**, **Contact flows**\.

+1. Open an existing contact flow or create a new one\.

+1. Optionally, under **Interact**, add a **Play prompt** block to the designer to play a greeting to your customers\.
+Add a connector between the **Entry point** block and the **Play prompt** block\.

+1. Under **Set**, drag a **Get queue metrics** block to the designer, and connect the **Okay** branch of the **Play prompt** block to it\.

+1. Choose the title of the **Get queue metrics** block to open the properties for the block\.
+By default, the block retrieves metrics for the current working queue\.
+To retrieve metrics for a different queue, choose **Set queue**\.

+1. Choose **Select a queue**, then select the queue to retrieve metrics for from the drop\-down, then choose **Save**\.

+   You can also determine which queue to retrieve metrics for using contact attributes\.

-In the **Check contact attributes** block, set the **Attribute to check** to one of the following:
+1. Under **Branch**, drag a **Check contact attributes** block to the designer\.

-+ **User Defined**—If you choose **User Defined**, in the second field, type the name of the attribute to compare to the condition\.
-In the following image, the attribute to check is an intent from an Amazon Lex bot, and the conditions to check are input values to the bot to determine the user’s intent\.
-+ **External**—If you choose **External**, in the second field type the name of the attribute to compare to the condition\.
-Define the conditions to check, and then when you save the block, a branch is added for each condition you specify\.
-Determine how the contact is routed by connecting the branches to other blocks in your contact flow\.
-+ **System**—If you choose **System**, specify the system attribute to compare to the condition\.
+1. Choose the title of the block to display the settings for the block\.
+Then, under **Attribute to check**, select **Queue metrics** in the **Type** drop\-down\.

+1. Under **Attribute**, choose **Contacts in queue**\.

+1. To use conditions to route the call, choose **Add another condition**\.

+   By default, the **Check contact attributes** block includes a single condition, **No match**\.
+The **No match** branch is followed when there are no matches for any of the conditions you define in the block\.

+1. Under **Conditions to check**, select **Is less than** as the operator for the condition in the drop\-down, then in the value field enter 5\.

+1. Choose **Add another condition**, then choose **Is greater or equal** from the drop\-down, and enter 5 in the value field\.

+1. Choose **Save**\.

+   You now see 2 new output branches for the **Check contact attributes** block\.

+You can now add additional blocks to the contact flow to route the call as desired\.
+For example, connect the < 5 branch to a **Transfer to queue** block to transfer calls to the queue when there are less than 5 calls currently in the queue\.
+Connect the > 5 branch to a Set customer callback number block and then transfer the call to a callback queue using a **Transfer to queue** block so the customer doesn't have to stay on hold\.

 ### Referencing Attributes from a Play Prompt Block<a name="attribs-play-prompt"></a>

-To use the values of a contact attribute to personalize a message for a customer, use a **Play prompt** block, and then include references to the stored contact attributes in the text\-to\-speech message\.
+Use a **Play prompt** block to use an audio file to play as a greeting or message to callers\.
+You can also use contact attributes to specify the greeting or message delivered to callers\.
+To use the values of a contact attribute to personalize a message for a customer, include references to stored or external contact attributes in the text\-to\-speech message\.
 For example, if you retrieved the customer’s name from a Lambda function, and it returns values from your customer database for FirstName and LastName, you could use these attributes to say the customer’s name in the text\-to\-speech block by including text similar to the following:

 Hello $\.External\.FirstName $\.External\.LastName, thank you for calling\.